NeotomaDB/MetaExtractor/README.md

 docker-compose up --build data-review-tool
 ```

 Once the image is built and the container is running, the Data Review Tool can be accessed at <http://localhost:8050/>.
-There is a sample "extracted entities" JSON file provided for demo purposes.
+There is a sample `article-relevance-output.parquet` and `entity-extraction-output.zip` provided for demo purposes.

 ### Article Relevance & Entity Extraction Model